kellemNegasi/perso-xai/src/configs/README.md

 Once the entry exists, experiments only need to reference `dataset: {key: my_custom_dataset}` and the registry layer will enforce that only compatible models/explainers are paired with it.

+**Tuning subsets:** Large datasets can opt into sampling when running hyperparameter tuning by adding a `tuning` block with `sample_fraction` (0–1), `max_samples`, and an optional `random_state`.
+The orchestrator will draw that subset for GridSearch/Optuna while the full training split is still used for the final model fit.

 ## Model/explainer registries (`models.yml` / `explainers.yml`)

 Model and explainer entries still carry their `module`/`class` (or `type`) definitions, but they